Suzette Quintanilla: 1983-1988: Selena y Los Dinos

 In 1983, Selena y Los Dinos recorded their first singles on Freddie Records.
-The singles received little airplay and generated no sales.
-In 1984, Freddie Records released the group's first cassette album Selena y Los Dinos, but offered negligible marketing support, deeming the group an unviable investment compared to its more established roster.
-Freddie executives dismissed Selena y Los Dinos as underdeveloped, advising Abraham to revisit the idea in six years, predicting they lacked immediate commercial viability.
+The singles received little airplay, and generated no sales.
+Freddie Records released the group's first cassette album, Selena y Los Dinos, the following year.
+The label provided negligible marketing support, considering the group a marginal investment compared to its more-established roster.
+Freddie executives dismissed Selena y Los Dinos as underdeveloped, advising Abraham to revisit the idea in six years and saying that they lacked immediate commercial viability.
 Abraham severed ties with Freddie Records and moved the band to Bob Grever's Cara Records, where they released The New Girl in Town (1985).
-Shortly thereafter, Manny Guerra departed Cara Records to establish G.P.
-Productions, dissolving the group's contract and bringing them into his label in 1986.
-During this period, Selena y Los Dinos performed relentlessly at private events, community fundraisers, local functions, and any venue that offered potential exposure.
-The rigorous schedule was socially isolating for Suzette, who noted that their only presence at school dances was as the featured entertainment.
+Manny Guerra left Cara Records to establish G.P.
+Productions, dissolving the group's contract and bringing them onto his label in 1986.
+During this period, Selena y Los Dinos performed at private events, community fundraisers, local functions, and any venue with potential exposure.
+The rigorous schedule was socially isolating for Suzette, who noted that their only presence at school dances was as the entertainment.

-Abraham relentlessly sought performance opportunities for Selena y Los Dinos, lobbying promoters despite repeated rejections rooted in gender bias and a preference for male acts.
-His efforts met little success, and promoters eventually dismissed him as unreasonable and stopped engaging.
-Ruben Cubillos, a Houston promoter, characterized Selena y Los Dinos as "kids making noise" and occasionally discordant, yet acknowledged their drive and potential.
-Abraham faced widespread doubt about Selena's market appeal and the band's distinctiveness amid a saturated regional scene.
-His persistent advocacy earned him a reputation for being difficult and emotionally volatile in industry circles.
-The group's earnings were minimal, often covering only travel expenses.
-Abraham prioritized paying band members Ricky Vela and Roger Garcia before dividing any remaining funds among his children, which were frequently insufficient beyond eating at Whataburgers.
-Reflecting on this period, Selena stated, "We wanted to make it, so we did everything we could".
+Abraham sought performance opportunities for Selena y Los Dinos, lobbying promoters despite rejections rooted in gender bias and a preference for male acts.
+His efforts had little success; promoters eventually dismissed him as unreasonable, and avoided him.
+Houston promoter Ruben Cubillos described Selena y Los Dinos as "kids making noise" and occasionally discordant, but acknowledged their drive and potential.
+Abraham faced widespread doubt about Selena's market appeal and the band's distinctiveness in a crowded regional scene; his advocacy gave him a reputation as difficult and emotionally volatile in industry circles.
+The group's earnings often covered travel expenses only.
+Abraham prioritized paying band members Ricky Vela and Roger Garcia before dividing the remaining funds among his children, who were eating at Whataburgers.
+Selena said about this period, "We wanted to make it, so we did everything we could".
 In 1985, Selena y Los Dinos performed on the Johnny Canales Show.